adorad/adorad/README.md

-# hazel
+# The Hazel Language

-The Modern Embeddable Programming Language
+This is the repository for Hazel development code.
+The language design is based very similarly to C++, Lua and Julia.